-As a consumer, the wide range of available products can be a blessing and a curse.
-There are some very important concepts and technologies at play that have an impact on the overall effectiveness of a given product.
+As a consumer, the wide range of available products is great, but without some basic education choosing the right product can be difficult.
+When discussing the various types of CBD products out there there are some very important concepts and technologies at play that have an impact on the overall effectiveness of a given product.

-This article helps outline how these products are consumed and how the various consumption methods vary in terms of effectiveness.
+This article helps outline the various ways that CBD products can be consumed and how the various consumption methods vary in terms of effectiveness.
 This will help you answer the question: Which type of CBD product is right for me?

 When you use any CBD product, it must be transferred from the administration site into the bloodstream.
 From there it is transported throughout the cannabinoid receptors (CB1 & CB2) in our endocannabinoid system and other non-cannabinoid receptors like our serotonin receptor (5-HT1A).
 There are two important concepts to understand here: